DoxyPEP

 • Los Angeles County Department of Public Health recommends DoxyPEP for:

-• Transgender women and men who are gay, bisexual, or have sex with men who have had at least one bacterial STI in the past 12 months.
+• Transgender women and men who are gay, bisexual, or have sex with men who have had at least one bacterial STD in the past 12 months.

-• People who have condomless sex with multiple partners and are at elevated risk of an STI.
+• People who have condomless sex with multiple partners and are at elevated risk of an STD.

 • Researchers are examining how frequent doxycycline use could affect antibiotic resistance and the gut microbiome.